vishipayyallore/dapr-2024/README.md

 I am learning DAPR from multiple books, video courses, and websites.

+## Ways to Execute and Debug DAPR

+> 1. Using DAPR CLI
+> 2. Using Visual Studio Code, .NET Core Attach to Process
+> 3. Leverage the Dapr extension for VS Code to scaffold the configuration files and launch the Dapr runtime

 ## Few commands to get started with DAPR

 ```bash